Faith Micheal: Nigeria defender signs Pitea contract extension | Goal.com

 "I choose to extend my contract with the team because I like it here, even there were also other offers."

-The 2018 champions struggled in the 2020 season before confirming her stay in the Swedish top-flight.
+The 2018 champions struggled for most period of the 2020 season before confirming their stay in the Swedish top-flight.
 This was following a final day 1-0 triumph at Orebro on November 15.

 And the 33-year-old, who played the duration in all her side's 22 matches during the season, opened up on the secrets that saw her side succeeding in their long battle against relegation.